-In version 10.11, we've added the ability for customers to add and setup their own email sending domains and DKIM.
+In version 10.11, we've added the ability for customers to add and setup their own email sending domains which sets DKIM signing and your Return Path domain to align with your From: domain.
 For more details regarding DKIM and its setup, please see our article here.
 To begin setting up your email domains, you will first need to navigate to the ClickDimensions Settings page and select the "Email Sending Domains" option:

 This will open the Email Sending Domains area where you can add, edit, and delete your email domains as well as check on their status: